Dan Dan Noodles (担担面)

 - 1/2 teaspoon sugar

-- 1 small batch green leafy vegetables , roughly chopped (spinach, baby bok choy etc.)
+- 1 small batch leafy green vegetables , roughly chopped (spinach, choy sum, baby bok choy etc.)

-Whisk sesame paste and light soy sauce until fully incorporated.
-Add Chinkiang vinegar.
-Keep stirring until mixed.
-Then mix in garlic, green onion, and honey.
+Whisk the sesame paste and light soy sauce together in a bowl until fully incorporated.
+Add the Chinkiang vinegar.
+Continue stirring until mixed.
+Then mix in the garlic, green onion, honey, and Sichuan peppercorns.

-Heat oil in a skillet or a wok over medium heat until hot.
-Add pork; cook and stir until the surface is cooked and the meat has turned white.
-Turn to medium-low heat.
-Add ginger, green onion, fermented black beans, Sui Mi Ya Cai, cooking wine, and sugar.
-Cook and stir until all the liquid has evaporated and the pork turns a dark brown color.
+Turn to medium heat.
+Add the ginger, green onion, fermented black beans, Sui Mi Ya Cai, cooking wine, and sugar.
+Cook and chop the pork into small pieces, until all the liquid has evaporated and the pork turns a dark brown color.
 Transfer to a bowl and set aside.

-For each noodle bowl, ladle 1/4 cup heated chicken stock into the bowl.
-Add 1/4 cup noodle sauce and mix with the stock.
-Add noodles, top with a few spoonfuls of the cooked pork and some of the spinach.
+For each noodle bowl, add 1/4 cup of noodle sauce.
+Add the chili oil according to your taste.
+Add some noodles, then top with a few spoonfuls of the cooked pork and green veggies.
 Garnish with peanut crumbles and chopped green onion.
-Sprinkle with a pinch of toasted ground Sichuan peppercorns, if you like the numbing taste.
+Sprinkle with a pinch of toasted ground Sichuan peppercorn, if you like the numbing taste.

 Serve hot or cold.

-1. Do add some chili oil even if you cannot eat spicy food, because it will add aroma to the sauce and your sauce won't end up very spicy.
+1. Do add some chili oil even if you prefer not to eat spicy food, because it will add aroma to the sauce and your sauce won't end up very spicy.

-2. I usually roast the Sichuan peppercorns in a bit oil until they turn dark brown.
-Then pat dry with paper towel and ground to powder.
-The oil roasted peppercorns will be less pungent and have a more roundup flavor.
-I prefer the cooked peppercorns in cold dishes and sauce so it won't over power the other ingredients.
+2. I usually roast the Sichuan peppercorns in a bit of oil until they turn dark brown.
+Then pat them dry with paper towel and grind them into powder.
+The oil-roasted peppercorns will be less pungent and have a more rounded flavor.
+I prefer the cooked peppercorns in cold dishes and sauces so they won't overpower the other ingredients.